AndrewCloete/stratech-tech-assessment-rust/README.md

 # Declaration
-This is my own work and that all sources that I have used are indicated and acknowledged by means of references.
+This is my own work and all sources used are indicated and acknowledged by means of references where appropriate.
 I have not consulted any prior attempts at this exercise.
 Github Copilot was enabled during the development of this project.

 # Screenshots
 ![Screenshot](./img/screenshot.png)